Gigafactory New York: Operations

 In Buffalo in 2020, the company started building Superchargers for its electric vehicles.
 Tesla also moved more than 600 employees to the building to be entry-level data analysts for its Autopilot software.
 A spokesperson for the Empire State Development Corporation, the agency that has oversight of the factory, said that in 2022 the company complied with its investment and employment goals.

-In January 2024, Tesla announced a $500 million project to build a Dojo supercomputer cluster at the factory despite Musk's characterizing Dojo as a "long shot" for AI success.
-At the same time, the company was investing greater amounts in computer hardware made by others to support its AI training programs for its Full Self Driving and Optimus robot products.
-Later in the year, Tesla signed a contract with Buffalo committing to operate the factory for an additional five years beyond its current lease, until 2034 (at a rent of $5 million per year, compared with the previous years at $2 million per year), with the option to extend a further ten years, and increasing its job commitment there by 340 positions.
+In 2024, Tesla announced a project to build a Dojo supercomputer cluster at the factory despite Musk's characterizing Dojo as a "long shot" for AI success, but the company continued to invest greater amounts in computer hardware made by others to support its AI training programs for its Full Self Driving and Optimus robot products.
+The same year, Tesla signed a contract with Buffalo committing to operate the factory for an additional five years beyond its current lease, until 2034 (at a rent of $5 million per year, compared with the previous years at $2 million per year), with the option to extend a further ten years, and increasing its job commitment there by 340 positions.
+In 2025, the company began producing its TSP-420 solar panel at the factory, launching it commercially the following year, although Buffalo’s capacity is a modest 300 MW per year, and the company plans to make the bulk of its solar panels in Houston.